hackclub/some-assembly-required/guide/writing-code/instructions/loops.md

 # Loop de Loop

-Often in programming, we need to execute code in a loop, changing something each time the loop runs.
+Often in programming, we need to execute the same code over a set of values, or in a **loop**, changing something each time the loop runs.

-Calculate result of $2^8$
+For example, what if we wanted to calculate the amount of possible numbers we could store in a **byte**?

+As a reminder:
+  - a byte is 8 bits
+  - a bit has 2 possibilities, `1` or `0`
-$2^8$ is the number of possibilities you can store in a byte
+  - given that, $2^8$ is the number of possibilities you can store in a byte

+So what would that look like in JavaScript?

 ```js
 // JavaScript